Introduction

 Climate change can profoundly alter landscapes as experienced by species; not only does it influence the amount of suitable habitats, but also the capacity of species to persist when colonization and extinction prevail.
 Consider a mountainous landscape inhabited by a high elevation habitat specialist.
 The landscape is marked by a steep elevational gradient in temperature where warm temperatures at low elevations exceed the species’ tolerance.
 The landscape would therefore be divided between suitable cold habitats on mountain tops and unsuitable warmer habitats at the bottom.
 The topography will not only determine the total surface of suitable conditions, but also the frequency distribution of patch sizes and of distances among mountain tops.
 As a result, it will influence the connectivity of the landscape and the distribution of patch specific extinction rates.

-A schematic example is provided in Figure 5, inspired by the case study that will follow in the next section.
-Fixing a lower climatic range limit in a hypothetical mountainous landscape, we find nine suitable habitat patches of various sizes, distributed at various distances one from another (Figure 5, left panel).
+A schematic example is provided in Figure 4, inspired by the case study that will follow in the next section.
+Fixing a lower climatic range limit in a hypothetical mountainous landscape, we find nine suitable habitat patches of various sizes, distributed at various distances one from another (Figure 4, left panel).
 Habitat patches here represent high elevation mountain tops.
-The warming of climatic conditions causes an elevational shift of lower range limits resulting in the contraction of habitat patches.
-An equal contraction between patches produces important changes to the landscape’s structure (Figure 5, right panel).
-The number of patches declines to six for a 63% reduction of total habitat area.
+The warming of climatic conditions causes an elevational shift of lower range limits resulting in the contraction of habitat patches and a decline in the number of patches (Figure 4, right panel).
 Patches become generally smaller from contraction and fragmentation, and the smallest patches go extinct.
 Further, not only smaller patches are assumed to support smaller population sizes, have superior extinction risks, and produce fewer colonizers (Hanski and Ovaskainen 2000), but the loss and the fragmentation of patches alter species dispersal ability through the loss of connectivity (Huang, Pimm, and Giri 2019).
-As a result, the metapopulation capacity declines by 82%.

 The decrease in metapopulation capacity surpasses that of habitat amount, adding a spatial structure perspective to the assumptions made by correlative approaches.
 The overall effect of climate warming is not only to modify patch areas, but to change species’ ability to colonize and occupy these patches.